Shopify/polaris/polaris-react/src/components/Page/README.md

 App icons should:

-- Provide their app icon
+- Provide their app icon.
-- Only be provided for pages that are part of a Shopify app
+- Only be provided for pages that are part of a Shopify app.

 ### Breadcrumbs